thephpleague/csv/docs/9.0/index.md

 ### Importing a CSV into a database table

-A simple example to show you how to import some CSV data into a database using a `PDOStatement` object
+Importing CSV records into a database using a `PDOStatement` object

 ~~~php
 <?php